-Student's final grades in each course of the MSN program at Campbellsville University are calculated based on one thousand possible points.
+Student's final grades in each didactic course of the MSN program Master of Science in Nursing Program at Campbellsville University are calculated based on one thousand possible points.
 Total course points will be tallied.
 The points will then be converted into a percentage score and the one-time rounding is applied at this point in the calculation of the final grade.
 When rounding, a percentage point of 0.5 or higher will round to the next whole number.
 A percentage of 0.4 will be dropped and the whole grade will stand as is.